Collection: Men's Deerskin Leather Gloves

 Men's Deerskin Leather Gloves

-Why deerskin breathes: The hide structure has wider pores than lamb, allowing moisture to wick through.
+Why deerskin breathes: the hide structure has wider pores than lamb, allowing moisture to wick through.
 This is why deerskin is the traditional choice for driving gloves: hands stay dry on long stretches behind the wheel, and grip on the steering wheel is consistent across temperature ranges.